flyable4472/vanilla_nu/README.md

 - Add zooming to client side mods if possible
 - Add the dark menu
 - See if there is any way to sync the map mod with server
+- Create a new discord app following [this guide](https://gitlab.com/CDAGaming/CraftPresence/-/wikis/Making-your-Own-Client-ID-+-Using-your-own-Images) to get a unique pack name and images

 # Upcoming Release
 ### v0.4